 |Death: ||Oct.
 15, 1893|

-August Lindbergh was born May 12, 1808 in Sweden and his parents named him Ola Mansson (his name was changed to August Lindbergh when he arrived in America)
+August Lindbergh was born May 12, 1808 in Sweden and his parents gave him the name Ola Mansson (his name was changed to August Lindbergh when he arrived in America)

 Ola Mansson's first wife was Ingar Jonsdottir Mansson.
 The couple had seven children: Jons, Mons, Pehr [Perry], August, Nels, Ingred, and Hannah.
 A hired farmer with no formal schooling, Ola Mansson had risen to become a banker, personal secretary to King Charles XV, and member of Parliament.
 He was considered a wild-eyed radical who wanted to improve public transportation, abolish the whipping post, and let peasants vote.
 He got his way with the whipping post issue, but trumped-up charges against him by his enemies lost him his bank job.

 The Lindbergh family were among the first white settlers in Melrose, Minnesota in 1859.
+The year before, on May 11, 1858, Minnesota had become the 32nd state to join the Union.
 The Lindberghs homesteaded on 40 acres of woodland along the Sauk River to the west of the city of Melrose, in the county of Stearns in Minnesota.

 August and Louise Lindbergh had seven children: Charles Augustus, Victor Eugene, Louisa Ellen, Lillian May, Juno [later recorded as June], Pauline, Linda and Frank Albert.
 All the children, except Charles, were born in Melrose, Minnesota.